 Though it’s certainly not as easy as just going to the bookstore on the first day of class, this is by far the smartest way to get your books in college.
 The only problem with it is that it involves a fair amount of forethought and planning.

 Reserve or check out what books the library has that you’ll need for your upcoming class.
 Don’t think that the library probably won’t have what you’ll need!
 This is a common misconception.
-Sadly, with the proliferation of computers on college campuses, far too many students never even check out a book from their college library.
+Sadly, with the proliferation of computers on college campuses, far too many college students never even check out a book from their college library.

 Option Two: Buy used and sell as soon as you can.

-Consider Starting at Community College
+8. Consider Starting at a Community College

-The average cost for one credit at a community college is $145, whereas the average cost for one credit at a public school (with in-state tuition) is $450.
-Go out of state and you jump up to around $1,300.
-Roughly speaking, going to a four-year school costs three times as much as a community college.
+The average cost for one credit is $145, whereas the average cost for one credit at a public school (with in-state tuition) is $450.
+Go out of state, and you jump up to around $1,300.
+So, roughly speaking, going to a 4-year college costs three times as much as a community college.

-So how much will it save you?
-Let’s do the math.
+How much will it save you?

 - First two years of college at a community college: 60 credits at $145 per credit = $8,700

-- Last two years of college at a four-year school: 60 credits at $450 = $27,000
+- Last two years of college at a 4-year school: 60 credits at $450 = $27,000

-- Community college combined with a four-year school: 60 credits at $145 and 60 credits at $450 = $35,700
+- Community college combined with a 4-year school: 60 credits at $145 and 60 credits at $450 = $35,700

-All four years at a four-year school: 120 credits at $450 per credit= $54,000
+All four years at a 4-year school: 120 credits at $450 per credit= $54,000

 But don’t forget the money you would also save from not living in a dorm — about $10,000 a year.
 In the end, you would save around 40K by going to a community college first.